George Keith, 4th Earl Marischal

 William Hay, 1st Earl of Erroll was the son of Gilbert of the Haye and Alice Hay.1 He married Lady Beatrix Douglas, daughter of James Douglas, 7th Earl of Douglas and Beatrice Sinclair, circa 17 March 1449/50.2 He died on 15 November 1461.1

-He held the office of Hereditary Constable [Scotland].1 He succeeded to the title of 2nd Lord Hay [S., 1430] in 1437.3 He was created 1st Earl of Erroll [Scotland] on 12 June 1452.3 On 31 July 1452 he gained the territorial Earldom of Erroll and Lordship of Slains by charter.3
+He held the office of Hereditary Constable [Scotland].1 He succeeded as the 2nd Lord Hay [S., 1430] in 1437.3 He was created 1st Earl of Erroll [Scotland] on 12 June 1452.3 On 31 July 1452 he gained the territorial Earldom of Erroll and Lordship of Slains by charter.3

 Child of William Hay, 1st Earl of Erroll